Chester Roman Amphitheatre: Chester Amphitheatre Project

-The work was the subject of an episode of the BBC Four series Timewatch and revealed that, contrary to the conclusion drawn by Thompson that a wooden amphitheatre had preceded the stone construction, two separate stone amphitheatres had been built.
-In the decades around 200AD the amphitheatre appeared to have been largely rebuilt, producing roughly a doubling of the seating capacity.
-The new massive outer wall sat in a deep foundation trench 2.7m wide penetrating the sandstone bedrock to a depth of over 1.3m.
-During the excavations, finds included a coin from the time of Vespasian, the bone hilt of a Gladius and Samian ware bearing images of hunting and combat.
+The work was the subject of an episode of the BBC Four series Timewatch.
+The survey indicated that, contrary to the conclusion drawn by Thompson in the 1960s that the original amphitheatre had been built of wood, two separate stone amphitheatres had been built.
+In the decades around 200AD the amphitheatre appeared to have been largely rebuilt, doubling the seating capacity.
+A large new outer wall, with foundations 2.7m wide and 1.3m deep was built.
+Excavation finds included a coin from the time of Vespasian, a Gladius hilt and Samian ware with hunting and battle scenes.

 Following further discoveries at the site in 2010, some writers suggested that the amphitheatre was the prototype for King Arthur's Round Table, but English Heritage, acting as consultants to a History Channel documentary in which the claim was made, declared that there was no archaeological basis to the story.

 Amphitheatre mural

 A trompe-l'œil mural was commissioned in August 2010 by Chester Renaissance to enable visitors to experience the illusion of a complete amphitheatre as well as showing how the original structure may have looked.
 Archaeologists advised artist Gary Drostle on the original construction and found artefacts from the site.

 The artist designed an image that spanned the 50 metre walkway wall, starting with a continuation of the current amphitheatre edges that merged seamlessly into the recreation of the original walls and seating towards the centre.
 The painted ellipsis of the sand covered ground and depiction of the central tethering stone allow a viewer to experience a full immersion in the amphitheatre that was not possible with the previous, blank wall.
 Details such as the red, marble covered arena wall, position of the doorways and vomitoriums and outside walls were all carefully recreated as the evidence suggested.

 Taking over 6 weeks to complete with two, six metre scaffolding towers and five painters, the public and tourist groups could watch the progression of the mural and interact with the artist and his assistants, the British weather dictating working hours.

 The mural will be a permanent feature of the amphitheatre.
 The artist used Keim Mineral Paints, invented in 1878.
 The system is a liquid silicate paint comprising a potassium silicate binder with inorganic fillers (feldspar) and natural earth oxide colour pigments.
 When applied onto a mineral substrate the binder is absorbed and forms a micro-crystalline silicate structure.
 This crystalline structure allows the substrate to breathe but prevents the ingress of driven rain.